New Zealand Government advice for Yemen

 New Zealanders are advised to respect religious and social traditions in Yemen to avoid offending local sensitivities.
 Modesty and discretion should be exercised in both dress and behaviour.

 New Zealanders travelling or living in Yemen should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
-Policy exclusions are likely to apply given the security situation in Yemen.
+You should check that your travel insurance policy covers travel in Yemen – exclusions may well apply.

-New Zealanders in Yemen are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.
+New Zealanders who decide to travel or live in Yemen despite our advice are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.

 See our regional advice for the Middle East